Life As a Tank Car, Truck, or Ship Loader

 - Operate conveyors and equipment to transfer grain or other materials from transportation vehicles.

 - Verify tank car, barge, or truck load numbers to ensure car placement accuracy based on written or verbal instructions.

-When polled, Tank Car, Truck, and Ship Loaders say the following skills are most frequently used in their jobs:
+These are the skills Tank Car, Truck, and Ship Loaders say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.